dmx-systems/dmx-zukunftswerk/README.md

     * Manual-translate button is always visible (documents, notes, headings, and comments)
     * PDFs remember selected page when fullscreen is switched on/off
     * Note and heading forms have a gray background
+    * Image data-URLs are not send to the DeepL service (improved in DeepL plugin)
     * Discussion panel shows a spinner while loading
     * Admin area:
         * The respective workspace owners are displayed